Bchir/react-print-tool/README.md

 # react-print-tool

-Provides methods to opens print preview for a specific component
+Provides methods to open print preview for a specific component

 ## Installation